saitamasahil/AutoMS-Rewards/README.md

 ## Usage

-To use the script, simply visit the Bing website and click on the pink circular icon(In Microsoft rewards section) that appears on the top left corner of the page.
+To use the script, simply visit the Bing website and click on the pink circular icon in Microsoft rewards section.
 The script will then open 36 tabs and search for predefined words on each tab.
 After 15 seconds, all tabs will be closed automatically.
-Enable toggle switch to search random words from English dictionary.
+Tick the checkbox to search random words from English dictionary.

 You can use this script once per day to earn Microsoft Rewards points.